 Tradition and precedents are important.
 Your hometown is where you started.
 Your first employees come from there.
 It’s where your first customers live.

-Loyalty counts in business.
+Loyalty counts.
 You have a social responsibility for community involvement.
 Show pride in your city.

 You must demonstrate quality in your products and services.
-You must become known as one of the best bosses.
-As you become successful, you must be philanthropic with your time and money by giving back.
+You must become known as one of the best employers.
+As you become successful, you must be philanthropic with your time and money.

 Marketing tips to dominate in your hometown: